 Standard BMI Ranges

 For adults aged 20 and older, a BMI less than 18.5 is low, and puts you in the danger zone.
-A number between 18.5 and 24.9 is a normal BMI; a BMI between 25 to 29.9 is overweight and a BMI of 30 and higher is obese.
+A number between 18.5 and 24.9 is a normal BMI; a BMI between 25 to 29.9 is considered overweight and a BMI of 30 and higher is considered obesity.
 However, exceptions do exist for all these ranges.
 For example, people who are unable to walk, may have a low BMI because of muscle wasting, but this does not necessarily signal underweight.

 Causes of Low BMI